helm/charts/stable/horovod/README.md

 ## Create the values.yaml

-To deploy Horovod with GPU, you can create `values.yaml` like below
+To run Horovod with GPU, you can create `values.yaml` like below

 ```
 # cat << EOF > ~/values.yaml
+---
 ssh:
   useSecrets: true
   hostKey: |-